Table of Contents

 When car boot sales and craft fairs are help in aid of charities, people are invited to hold their stalls there, for a fee.
 The money charged for each stall goes to the animal charity or rescue and each stallholder keeps any profits they make.
 There is sometimes a small entry charge made at the door, taken from customers coming in.
 This can be about £1, 50p, or just a donation of peoples choice.

 If you would like to organise such an event in aid of an animal rescue or charity, you should contact the charity to let them know.
 You could ask them if they have somewhere you could use as the venue for free.
 If not, there will be a charge for the hire of the venue you use.
 Ask the rescue to appeal for volunteers to help on the day.

 Provide refreshments to buy

-To make it worth while, you will want the sell maximum number of stalls that will fit in the venue.
-The charge for each stall will have to be at a level where stall holders feel they will make a good profit above that.
+To make it worthwhile, you will want to sell maximum number of stalls that will fit in the venue.
+The charge for each stall will have to be at a level where stallholders feel they will make a good profit above that.
 If you charge too much, you will struggle to get people to take stalls.
 Charges for stalls are usually between about £5 and £10.
 Some venues offer the use of their tables for the stalls.
-At others, stall holders will need to provide their own tables.
+At others, stallholders will need to provide their tables.